Frequently Asked Questions

 Q. I’ve never heard of Families Anonymous.
 Are you new?

-A. Families Anonymous celebrated our 45th Anniversary in 2016.
+A Families Anonymous celebrated our 50th Anniversary in 2021.
 We were formed in 1971 by a group of concerned parents in California who were seeking ways of dealing with the problem of substance abuse and addiction in their children.
 Our members include parents, grandparents, siblings, spouses, significant others, other family members and friends of those with a current, suspected or former drug problem.
 We have been one of the best kept secrets in the recovery community, even though we have groups throughout the world.

 Q. Who does FA serve?